jonniedarko/Notes/posts/Node.rest.2.md

 ```

-Whats happening here is as well as enforcing a unique rule we are telling MongoDB to drop any dublicates.
+Whats happening here is as well as enforcing a unique rule we are telling MongoDB to drop any duplicates.
 This is required for the unique rule to work **IF** you already have duplicates but beware, it does exactly what you think it does...it drops the records.

 If you don't have any duplicates then `index: {unique: true}` will work on its own.

-Next we are goin to create som Mongoose validation on our schemas.
+Next we are going to create some Mongoose validation on our schemas.
 Before we do this lets create some user validation helper methods.
-For this lets create a seperate module to house our validation rule.
+For this lets create a separate module to house our validation rule.
 Inside lib create `user.validation.js`.
 What we want to do is create an Object consisting of our Validation rules.

 ```js
 module.exports = {